TronFortyTwo/Tux-in-Space/README.md

 License
 ------
-Tux in Space - space simulator
+Tux in Space - space exploration game
 Copyright (C) 2016-2017  emanuele.sorce@hotmail.com

 This program is free software; you can redistribute it and/or modify